Anglo-Nepalese War: Economic Interests

-Political safety
+Security Concerns

+Although the immediate cause of disputes between Nepal and the British occurred over territoriality, it is unlikely that the Company would have embarked on such an expensive and arduous war without a desire to “eliminate one of the few remaining threats to British dominance in northern India.”
+Therefore, the Company’s security concerns also aided in causing the war.
+In the early nineteenth century before the Anglo-Nepalese War, Nepal’s land stood directly north of Bengal, the heart of British administration.
+This posed a threat to the British.
+The Company feared that anti-British prejudices among the Nepalese might result in either an attack on Bengal that would strain British communication with North India, or may result in Indian states uniting into an anti-British alliance.
+Gorkhas’ impressive conquests of the Kathmandu Valley further supplied the British with an exaggerated view of Nepal’s strength, contributing to the British viewing Nepal as a security threat.
+Gorkhas’ strong resistance against British pressure since the 1760s contributed to British security concerns.

+The Treaty of Sagauli showcases British security concerns.
+Article 6 of the treaty states, “The Raja of Nepal renounces for himself, his heirs, and successors, all claim to or connection with the countries lying to the west of the River Kali and engages never to have any concern with those countries or the inhabitants there of.”
+This illustrates that the British used territorial limitations as a way of curtailing their security concerns – whether it be their concern over Nepal’s relationships with Sikhs, or concerns around Nepal’s possibility of alliance with north India or Bengal.

 While trade was indeed a major objective of the company, out of it grew a concept of "political safety," which essentially meant a strategy of dissuasion and larger areas of occupation.
 The evidence does not support the claim that Hastings invaded Nepal only for commercial reasons.
 It was a strategic decision.
 He was wary of the Hindu revival and solidarity among the Marathas, the Sikhs, and the Gurkhas amid the decaying Mughal empire.
 He was hatching pre-emptive schemes of conquest against the Marathas in central India, and he needed to cripple Nepal first, in order to avoid having to fight on two fronts.

 That it was a flawed strategy is explained by P.J.
 Marshal: "Political safety meant military preparedness.
 The military expenditure for 1761–62 to 1770–71 was 44 percent of the total spending of 22 million pounds.
 War and diplomacy rather than trade and improvement; most of the soldiers-would-be politicians and Governor Generals rarely understood.
 The political safety of Bengal was their first priority and they interpreted safety as requiring the subjugation of Mysore, the Marathas, the Pindaris, the Nepalese and the Burmese."